Safe travel during coronavirus

 Our cabin crew wear surgical masks during the flight, and also you are required to wear a mask from boarding to leaving the aircraft.
 You can remove the mask while you’re eating or drinking for a limited time.
 Children under the age of 7 are not required to wear a mask.
+However, please be advised that on our flights to/from the USA, all passengers above the age of 2 must wear a mask.
 Check tips for wearing a mask comfortably here.

 We encourage you to store your carry-on baggage under the seat in front of you so that you don’t have to stand up during the flight to get items from the overhead lockers.

 We clean our aircraft at every “turn” when the aircraft is on the ground.
-We also provide you with Kyrö hand sanitizer onboard.
+We also provide you with a Kyrö hand sanitiser onboard.